dabbu-knowledge-platform/files-api-server/docs/api/ref/list_api_ref.md

 # Extract the JSON from the response
 data = res.json()

-# Parse the response and check if the server deleted the file
+# Parse the response and check if there are files
-if res.ok:
+if res.content.length > 0:
-  print('File successfully deleted')
+  # Print the files
+  print(res.content)
 else:
-  # An error occurred
-  print('An error occurred: {err}'.format(err = res.error))
+  # It is an empty folder
+  print('Empty folder')
 ```